Shilpitha1116/KUP-Scala-Assignments/README.md

 # KUP-Scala-Assignments
-This repository contains the Scala programming assignments
+This repository contains all the Scala Programming Assigments.